-activation-group default value: N/A
+activation-group

 Rules that belong to the same activation-group, identified by this attribute's string value, will only fire exclusively.
 More precisely, the first rule in an activation-group to fire will cancel all pending activations of all rules in the group, i.e., stop them from firing.